 Loutra tis Afroditis in Greek; according to legend, this was something like Aphrodite's bidet, really: she used to come here after entertaining her lovers...

-catch one mid-jump.
+of them, trying to catch one mid-jump.

 The hike uphill gets quite strenuous, but as it's still quite early, we're the only people there, apart from a goat herder driving his animals through the shrubs, calling "Hee hee hee!" and other amusing onomatopoeia in a high pitch.
 The goat shit all over the trail had us wondering and looking out for an elusive, mythical wild beast, but when we heard the maa-ing mixed with bell ringing and subsequently beheld the herd from our already quite elevated position, the conundrum was solved.